Thinking of visiting the catacombs of Rome? Wondering if it's worth it?

 Other examples of burial places or tombs in or near Rome you may want to visit include:

 No, you must go with a guide.
-You cannot walk around on your own inside.
+You cannot buy Roman catacombs tickets and walk around on your own inside.

 In some cases, you can go with a guide working for the site.
 In many cases, you can book a tour with a tour company.
 This can be convenient because with a tour company you can usually see more than one site, and transportation is often included.